 Getting to know the ins and outs of Open Dental will take some time.
 Because Open Dental is flexible, you have many choices in how you use the software and which features you implement.
-Below are recommendations on how to begin using Open Dental when starting with a blank database (e.g. transitioning from paper charts or a new practice starting from scratch).
-If you have had a conversion, see Using Open Dental: Converted Database instead.
+Below are recommendations on how to begin using Open Dental when starting with a blank database (e.g., transitioning from paper charts or a new practice starting from scratch).

 Patient Information and Appointments

 We recommend starting with patients who have an upcoming appointment.

 Before the scheduled appointment: Create records for patients and enter as much information as you have available.

 - Click Select Patient, then click Add Pt (to add a single patient) or Add Family (to add multiple family members at once).

 - Enter patient information.

 - Attach insurance plans, adding plans as you go.
 Check insurance plan information.

 - If known, attach treatment planned procedures.